LibraryOfCongress/api.congress.gov/Documentation/AmendmentEndpoint.md

                 -	`<item>`
                     -	Container for a committee associated with the action.
 An `<item>` element may include the following children:
                         -	`<url>`
                             -	A referrer URL to the committee or subcommittee in the API.
-Documentation for the committee endpoint is in progress.
+Documentation for the committee endpoint is available [here](https://github.com/LibraryOfCongress/api.congress.gov/blob/main/Documentation/CommitteeEndpoint.md).
                         -	`<systemCode>`
                             -	A code associated with the committee or subcommittee used to match items in Congress.gov with the committee or subcommittee.
                         -	`<name>`